metoikos/hapi-multi-mongo/README.md

         }
     });

-    // access directly to mongo object and pick database and collection server.route( {
+    // access directly to the mongo object and pick database and collection server.route( {
         "method"  : "GET",
         "path"    : "/dashboard",